AtlasEngineCa/ParticleEmitter/README.md

 ### Adding as a dependency

-Add the following to your `build.gradle` file:
+Add the following to your `build.gradle.kts` file:

 ```
 maven {